Plogeur/STOAT/README.md

 Description : Color represente the different paths group (red : group 1 & blue : group 0) and opacity represente the number of samples in that paths (number of samples passing trought each paths % 60).

 ### TODO
-- [ ] Modify `list_paths.py` to determine reference chromosome and position of each snarl.

 - [ ] Implement LMM (Linear Mixed Models).